 Is strength training safe for children?

-that use elastic tubing or one's own body weight for resistance -- can be safe, if these rules are followed:
+According to the American Academy of Pediatrics (AAP), strength training -- which includes lifting free weights, using weight machines, or doing exercises that use elastic tubing or one's own body weight for resistance -- can be safe, if these rules are followed:

 - Wait until the child is old enough.

 - Don't overdo it.

 - Make sure the child's workouts are supervised by a qualified trainer who emphasizes safety and correct technique.

 Weight training improves strength in teens and preteens.
 "Not the way an adult male would increase muscle size -- they won't get bulky and big like an adult, but will have increased strength," says Teri M. McCambridge, MD, a pediatric sports medicine specialist in Towson, Md. who chairs the AAP's council on sports medicine and fitness.

 McCambridge and colleagues wrote the AAP's 2008 policy statement on strength training in children and teens.
 That project involved reviewing recent research on the topic.

 How old should a child be before they start strength training?

 At least 7 or 8, McCambridge says.
 It takes that long for the child's balance and posture control to mature, according to the AAP.